cy6erskunk/q-n-a/docs/Technical_rules.md

 penalties applied during the competition and their reasons (cf. t.139.4 ).

 2 At the Olympic Games , the Directoire Technique must advise the IOC via the Organising Committee.
-FIE

-47

-November 2023

 ## Chapter 4